MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 ### -param Factory

 A pointer to a location that receives a handle to the new ACXFACTORYCIRCUIT Object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns